Precision Medicine in Liver Cancer across an Asia-Pacific Network (The PLANet Study) (Clinicaltrials.gov identifier: NCT03267641)

 In this study, we collaborate with MIRXES, Perspectum and AMILI on research that will be carried out on a prospective cohort study of 2,000 patients at risk of developing HCC (AHCC10, main study) and a parallel cohort of 100 patients already diagnosed with HCC (AHCC11, parallel study).

-Eugene Wong (Changi General Hospital), Toh Han Chong (National Cancer Centre), Lee Guan Huei (National University Hospital), Jason Chang (Singapore General Hospital), Chong Oi Fong (SingHealth Polyclinics – Bedok), Sabrina Wee (SingHealth Polyclinics – Bukit Merah), Tan Kee Tung (SingHealth Polyclinics – Marine Parade), Ong Kok Kiong (SingHealth Polyclinics – Outram), Tan Ngiap Chuan (SingHealth Polyclinics – Pasir Ris), Yeap Xin Yi (SingHealth Polyclinics – Punggol), Choo Han Jun (SingHealth Polyclinics – Sengkang), Sulaiha Binte Ithnin (SingHealth Polyclinics – Tampines), Marianne De Roza (Sengkang General Hospital), Yang Wei Lyn (Tan Tock Seng Hospital)
+Eugene Wong (Changi General Hospital), Toh Han Chong (National Cancer Centre), Lee Guan Huei (National University Hospital), Jason Chang (Singapore General Hospital), Chong Oi Fong (SingHealth Polyclinics – Bedok), Sabrina Wee (SingHealth Polyclinics – Bukit Merah), Tan Kee Tung (SingHealth Polyclinics – Marine Parade), Ong Kok Kiong (SingHealth Polyclinics – Outram), Tan Ngiap Chuan (SingHealth Polyclinics – Pasir Ris), Yeap Xin Yi (SingHealth Polyclinics – Punggol), Choo Wei Song Jeremy (SingHealth Polyclinics – Sengkang), Sulaiha Binte Ithnin (SingHealth Polyclinics – Tampines), Marianne De Roza (Sengkang General Hospital), Yang Wei Lyn (Tan Tock Seng Hospital)

 In this proposed study, we continue our collaboration with MIRXES and AMILI on a cohort of 100 patients already diagnosed with HCC.
 This study will also act as a positive control to the AHCC10 ELEGANCE Study.